cca/libraries_wagtail/docs/readme.md

   - The cloudsql-instance-credentials secret should not need changes, it contains JSON credentials for a service account used during CD but the SA should have access to all Cloud SQL instances in the GCloud project
 - When we push a new tagged commit that triggers the GitLab pipelines, it will build the new Docker image with the updated postgres client and recreate the pods giving us any new secrets
 - For future use of docs/sync.fish with the new db instance, give the db's service account permission to export to the db dumps storage bucket
-  - GCP > Staging or Prod project > SQL > New instance > Copy **Service Account** username off of Overview page
   - GCP > Storage > DB dumps bucket > **Permissions** > **Grant Access** > Add the SA as a new principle with only the Storage Object Creator role

 ## Elasticsearch

 We have separate ES clusters for staging and production.
 Locally, we run ES without authentication.
 In the clusters, login with the credentials from Dashlane.
-Each cluster has a `libraries` user in a `libraries` role which can only access indices with the site's `ES_INDEX_PREFIX` which is in turn the kubernetes namespace of the instance (`lib-ep` for staging, `lib-production` for production).
+Each cluster has a `libraries` user in a `libraries` role which can only access indices with the site's `ES_INDEX_PREFIX` which is in turn the kubernetes namespace of the instance (`lib-production` for production).
 The role also has `monitor` cluster access, otherwise `GET /` preflight check requests fail.

 Migrating Elasticsearch versions is easy compared to Postgres because we can rebuild the index from scratch, we don't need to migrate data.
 See [issue #54](https://gitlab.com/california-college-of-the-arts/libraries.cca.edu/-/issues/54) which had more steps because it involved switching to authenticated ES but it's these steps: